Rockefeller Center has nothing on this tree. The biggest Christmas tree in the world is, in fact, in Gubbio, Umbria.

 But this is not any tree.
 No, this is not a tree at all.
 Gubbio’s Albero di Natale is a dazzling neon feat–and Guinness Book of World Records holder–that has been lighting up the hills of Umbria since 1981.

 In order to get the tree ready for its annual December 7 lighting, local volunteers work for three months stringing lights and electrical equipment up the slope of Mount Ingino.
-(Yes, that is the same mountain that Eugubini scale each May for the celebration of the Corsa dei Ceri.)
-And, the numbers are astounding:
+Yes, that is the same mountain that Eugubini scale each May for the celebration of the Corsa dei Ceri.

 - The surface area of the star is 1,000 square meters